 The issue opens with Batman and James Gordon questioning small time mobster Mickey Sullivan about his involvement in the murder of Harvey Dent.
 The two detectives apparently traced Sullivan through one of the nails used in the bomb.

 When questioned Sullivan relays, through flashback, how Batman apprehended him.
 He was confronted in a bar about the nails.
 He fled into the sewer where he encountered Solomon Grundy.
-Batman was forced into a brief conflict with the surprised Grundy, and expresses anger over having to injur the somewhat innocent character.
+Batman was forced into a brief conflict with the surprised Grundy, and expresses anger over having to injure the somewhat innocent character.
 Sullivan confesses to his involvement in the bombing and offers to give his statement in writing.

 After Sullivan leaves Batman and Gordon express amazement that he would both confess and refuse to implicate Falcone.